My Story

 We pay tribute to all those who have paved the way before us, creating space for our voices to be heard in this moment.
 This includes researchers, sacred scientists, ancestors, and all beings, seen and unseen, whose contributions have shaped the wisdom we now carry forward.

-Collective healing circles have long been a part of the southern Louisiana, a tradition that has supported native and indigenous communities for thousands of years.
+Collective healing circles have long been a part of southern Louisiana, a tradition that has supported native and indigenous communities for thousands of years.
 The Chitimacha and Houma tribes, among other first stewards of this land, such as my African ancestors from the Yoruba tribes of Nigeria and Benin, used these circles to restore peace and well-being in the community during times of transition, loss, change, disaster, conflict, and other trauma-inducing experiences.
 Restorative Storytelling Circles have enabled communities to move beyond trauma responses, creating a path toward the restorative and regenerative culture we truly seek.

 As such, the Emotional Recovery Covenant and the programs we cultivate are founded from those same healing practices that are inspired by Nature, backed by Science, rooted in Ancestral wisdom, and accessible to All.Our approach centers ecological, sustainable, and inclusive paths to well-being, promoting health equity through a trauma-informed lens.
 We recognize that we are all on a lifelong healing journey—one that requires understanding the individual and societal traumas we’ve inherited, as well as the biases and behaviors that have emerged as a result.